jonathanherman1/raptor-GA-SEI/plan.md

 ## User Stories
 - As a user (AAU), I need hotseat play at a minimum so I can play against a friend in person.
 - AAU, I expect to see a splash screen that welcomes me to the game and briefly introduces how to play.
+- AAU, I need mobile features such as drag and drop.
 - AAU, I need to pick a team.
 - AAU, I expect the game to assign the other player the opposite team.
 - AAU, I expect to see a blank game board with instructions on how to proceed.